fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

 **Description:** Transform a Date object into a date string using its toISOString method.
 Strips the "time" portion away to produce date strings that are suitable for use with both HTML5 "date" inputs and JSON Schema "date" format string validation, for example: `2016-11-23`.
 If you wish to preserve the time, use `fluid.transforms.dateTimeToString` instead.
 A non-date object will be treated as `undefined`.
+Note: This function is intended to be used to serialize dates (not including time) before storing them in the model.
+You are not advised to store non-serializable objects like Date objects as part of your model, as the framework does not guarantee they will be handled correctly.
+See [the Infusion Model API documentation](http://docs.fluidproject.org/infusion/development/FrameworkConcepts.html#model-objects) for details.

 **Invertibility:** Partly invertible via `fluid.transforms.stringToDate`.